netanel-tn/try-me/README.md

 ## In the future
 * Async Ability
-* Generic Ability
 * Fluent API Ability
 * Test Environment Ability
-* Minification Ability
-* And more...

 ## Git
 Have a bug?
 Want a meaningful feature?
 Anything you need?